denoland/dnt/README.md

   scriptModule: false, // node-fetch 3+ only supports ESM
   // ...etc...
   shims: {
-    custom: [
+    custom: [{
-      {
       package: {
-          name: 'node-fetch',
+        name: "node-fetch",
-          version: '~3.1.0',
+        version: "~3.1.0",
       },
-        globalNames: [
+      globalNames: [{
-          {
         // for the `fetch` global...
-            name: 'fetch',
+        name: "fetch",
         // use the default export of node-fetch
-            exportName: 'default',
+        exportName: "default",
-          },
-          {
+      }, {
-            name: 'RequestInit',
+        name: "RequestInit",
-            typeOnly: true, // only used in type declarations },
+        typeOnly: true, // only used in type declarations }],
-        ],
-      },
-      {
+    }, {
       // this is what `blob: true` does internally
-        module: 'buffer', // uses node's "buffer" module
+      module: "buffer", // uses node's "buffer" module
-        globalNames: ['Blob'],
+      globalNames: ["Blob"],
-      },
-      {
+    }, {
       // this is what `domException: true` does internally
       package: {
-          name: 'domexception',
+        name: "domexception",
-          version: '^4.0.0',
+        version: "^4.0.0",
       },
       typesPackage: {
-          name: '@types/domexception',
+        name: "@types/domexception",
-          version: '^2.0.1',
+        version: "^2.0.1",
       },
-        globalNames: [
+      globalNames: [{
-          {
-            name: 'DOMException',
+        name: "DOMException",
-            exportName: 'default',
+        exportName: "default",
-          },
-        ],
-      },
-    ],
+      }],
+    }],
     // shims to only use in the tests
-    customDev: [
+    customDev: [{
-      {
       // this is what `timers: "dev"` does internally
       package: {
-          name: '@deno/shim-timers',
+        name: "@deno/shim-timers",
-          version: '~0.1.0',
+        version: "~0.1.0",
       },
-        globalNames: ['setTimeout', 'setInterval'],
+      globalNames: ["setTimeout", "setInterval"],
+    }],
   },
-    ],
-  },
-})
+});
 ```

 #### Local and Remote Shims